vmazalov/vmazalov.github.com/_posts/2016-02-17-Useful-powershell-and-grep-commands.md

 ---
 {% include JB/setup %}

-Some usefull Windows powershell commands
+Some usefull Windows powershell and grep commands

 * Select unique single letter words from a text file.